Elliott-Petersen/Maze-Solving-Algorithm/README.md

 These are the constraints that a custom function has to adhere to:

-The first 2 parameters must be the positions of the start and end nodes, respectively.
+The first 2 parameters must be the positions of the current and end nodes, respectively.

 It must return a float; a number.